zhigang1992/deployd/collection.markdown

 ## Formats

-You must format the request body as a JSON string and pass the header "Content-Type: application/json".
+When POSTing or PUTing data to a resource `/path`, you must format the request body as a JSON string and pass the header "Content-Type: application/json".

 ## Saving data